DzhamiliaFatkullina/TreshTalk/README.md

 The pipeline follows a structured approach:

-1. **Object Detection**: Grounding DINO identifies potential waste objects in input images
+1. **Object Detection**: YOLO-v8  identifies potential waste objects in input images
 2. **Region Extraction**: Bounding boxes are used to crop detected objects
 3. **Classification**: Pre-trained models classify each crop into specific waste categories
 4. **Results Aggregation**: Combines detection and classification results with confidence scores